Knotx/knotx-fragments/README.md

 explains how Knot Engine can be configured in [Knot.x Server](https://github.com/Knotx/knotx-server-http).

 ## Flow configuration
-Knot Engine allows to pre-configure flows and it steps.
+Knot Engine allows to pre-configure tasks and it steps.

-### Pre-configured flows
+### Pre-configured tasks
 The fragment configuration looks like
 ```json
 {